danielvm28/BlackSnail/README.md

 # BlackSnail

-**T.I.
-2  ICESI project**

-A program used to manage all the products and subscribers of the BlackSnail streaming service.
+A program used to manage all the products and subscribers of the "BlackSnail" streaming service.